mohitpai/journey-optimizer.en/help/using/landing-pages/subscription-list.md

 Once the subscription list is created, you can use it in a landing page.
 The profiles who opt in through the landing page form will be added to the list.
 [Learn more](design-lp.md)

-You can also use subscription lists as segments when [building journeys](../building-journeys/journey-gs.md#jo-build) and adding personalization.
+You can also use subscription lists as audiences when [building journeys](../building-journeys/journey-gs.md#jo-build) and adding personalization.

 >[!NOTE]
 >